Koopman-informed recurrent neural networks: Mathematical framework

-\begin{remark} For completeness we have added \(\sigma_{hx}\) as an arbitrary activation function.
-We choose to set \(\sigma_{hx}\) as the identity function to let us solve for the last linear layer in the procedure described below.
-Other activation functions such as the logit is possible as well. \end{remark} The classical way to train this type of RNN is through iterative backpropagation, which suffers the aforementioned issues such as EVGP and high computational complexity.
-We instead start by sampling the hidden layer parameters to circumvent backpropagation, as explained next.
+Regarding the training procedure of RNNs: the classical way to train this type of RNN is through iterative backpropagation known as backpropagation-through-time, which suffers the aforementioned issues such as EVGP and high computational complexity.
+To circumvent backpropagation, we instead start by sampling the hidden layer parameters, as explained next.